xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 This section aims to describe the *physical* layout of a keyboard and its main use case is to produce a picture of the keyboard via e.g. the `xkbprint` program.

-@warning libxkbcommon does not support this section: while it can parse the syntax, it does not interpret it; the section is simply dropped so there is no API to query it and the keymap serialization does not contain it.
+@warning xkbcommon does not support this section: while it can parse the syntax, it does not interpret it; the section is simply dropped so there is no API to query it and the keymap serialization does not contain it.